EJJI Supports and Fights for Diversity in Environmental Sciences

 CURRENT PROJECTS

-Partners: EJJI, South Baltimore Gateway Partnership, and ICARE at UMBC
+Partners: EJJI, South Baltimore Gateway Partnership

 Funding Source: NOAA Transformational Habitat Restoration and Coastal Resilience Grants